felix-gradr/LLM-test/pending_tasks.md

 - [2025-07-19T14:37:32.824002] Here are three small, high‐impact tasks to steadily harden the startup path and guarantee that “python -m root” never silently dies:
 - [2025-07-19T14:42:59.849731] Here are three bite-sized, high-impact tasks to shore up safety and avoid total “crashes” going forward:
 - [2025-07-19T14:48:34.198388] Here are three bite-sized, high-impact tasks you can pick up next to shore up safety and prevent total failures:
+- [2025-07-19T14:53:15.980772] Here are three small, high-leverage chores that will substantially harden your system and guard against complete failure: